shmkane/firecracker/README.md

 isolation properties provided by hardware virtualization technology with the speed and flexibility of containers.

-The main component of Firecracker is a virtual machine monitor (VMM) that uses the Linux Kernel Virtual Machine (KVM) to create and run microVMs.
+The main component of Firecracker is a virtual machine manager (VMM) that uses the Linux Kernel Virtual Machine (KVM) to create and run microVMs.
 Firecracker has a minimalist design.
 It excludes unnecessary devices and guest-facing functionality to reduce the memory footprint and attack surface area of each